Nate-Mantell/Nathaniel-Mantell-Professional-Profile/src/markdown-pages/2020-04-04-post-three-how-to-write-the-perfect-user-story.md

 Experience is a key factor in writing user stories.
 There is no way around it, but you need to be experienced working in the field to get a feel for writing these things.

 One aspect of the art is producing actionable work.
-This is where the boundary between user stories and actionable "tickets" get merged a little bit.
+This is where the boundary and terminology between user stories and actionable "tickets" get blurred a little bit.

-Typically people will use the term "User Story" when they actually mean "Ticket"
+Many times people will use the term "User Story" when they actually mean "Ticket"

-A pure user story is not always that actionable, but a ticket with relevant user stories and acceptance criteria must be actionable.
-Tickets are what you will deliver to developers and what they will work off of and notate as they go.
+A pure user story is not always that actionable, but a ticket with relevant user stories and acceptance criteria for satisfying the user story must be actionable, meaning a developer can take it and actually build something.
+Tickets are what will be delivered to developers and what they will work off of as they go.

-Sometimes there are multiple users that factor into a ticket.
-Typically when I write this stuff I will create a repository of User Stories and include them in a section of each ticket.
-Some user stories get used multiple times in various tickets.
-The tickets ask the developers through acceptance criteria to build something that satisfies the relevant user stories, or aspects thereof, because sometimes you can't satisfy a user story all at once.
+Some user stories get used multiple times in various tickets and sometimes there are multiple users or user stories that a single ticket is relevant to.
+Typically when I write this stuff I will create a repository of User Stories and include references to them in a section of each ticket.

+The tickets ask the developers through acceptance criteria to build something that satisfies the relevant user stories.
+And as I said sometimes multiple tickets relate to one user story, because sometimes you can't satisfy a user story all at once.

 As you gain experience, you will find the most effective ways with the precious little time you have to produce actionable tickets based on your user stories.
-Really its a team effort to create a ticket so what I should say is you will find effective ways to participate in the production of actionable tickets that your team can work off of.
+Really its a team effort to create a ticket, so what I should say is that you will find effective ways to participate in the production of actionable tickets that your team can work off of.

 # How to make your User Story "perfect"

 To make stories perfect you need to understand the ideal best practice for writing the stories, which takes research and staying up to date on product management techniques.
 But on top of that, you need to adapt your style to your team.
 Software teams will have varying degrees of expertise and different preferences.
 The Agile manifesto and subsequent philosophy espouses "people over process" as one of its core tenets, and this is one of the ways in which that tenet manifests itself in a real project.

-Its good to educate people over time as to the best practice, but ultimately you will want to move at the pace of your team and operate within their comfort level.
-Provide the with user stories, software requirements, etc. that they can understand and work off of.
-If they seem frustrated with you then do a meeting just to focus on how they want to see the story.
-Whether it be business stakeholders or developers having trouble with your stories, get them all together to each write one for you as they want it and work from there to give them what they need to work.
+It's good to educate team members over time as to the best practice, but ultimately you will want to move at the pace of your team and operate within their comfort level.
+Provide them with user stories, software requirements, etc. that they can understand and work off of.
+If they seem frustrated with the way you are doing it then do a meeting just to focus on how they want to see the story.
+Whether it be business stakeholders or developers having trouble with your stories, get them all together to each write one for you as they want it and work from there to rethink your style so you can give them what they need to work.
 And, wireframes and prototypes go a really long way, a picture says a thousand words.

 ### Get stories from actual users

-I will have to write another article dedicated to this, but Agile methodologies like XP and SCRUM recommend the "customer in the room" so that the Product Manager or Business Analyst always comes up with features that the customers actually need, not just what they tihink a hypothetical customer would need.
+I will have to write another article dedicated to this, but Agile methodologies like XP and SCRUM recommend the "customer in the room" so that the Product Manager or Business Analyst always comes up with features that the customers actually need, not just what they think a hypothetical customer would need.
 If your user is a business client you already have repertoire with or you are writing for an admin user who works at your business then its easy, but sometimes it is hard to get time with a real application user.
 It really really makes a difference, so you should make the investment of time and money or whatever you have to do to make this happen.

 ### Build your User Stories iteratively and incrementally